ZSS57/web102_prework/README.md

 Submitted by: **Sha Zhao**

-**CheckFunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**CheckFunding** is a website created by the company Sea Monster Crowdfunding to showcase the games they have supported.

 Time spent: **8** hours spent in total